website design and seo

 • Custom-built user journeys that turn visitors into customers

 Your goal is to onboard them with buy-in for SEO upfront and perhaps even ongoing maintenance and support afterward.
-To do that, you have to sell them on the benefits of SEO without confusing them with the technicalities.
+To do that, you must sell them on SEO benefits without confusing them with the technicalities.
 Once you have buy-in from the client, follow these processes:

 SEO During the Planning Phase